Globaltrans provides freight rail transportation, railcar leasing and ancillary services to clients in Russia, the CIS

 One of Globaltrans’ key competitive advantages is its large, modern fleet, which is primarily made up of universal Gondola is an open-top type of rolling stock that is used for carrying loose bulk materials.

 gondola cars and Rail tank car is a type of rolling stock designed to transport liquid and gaseous commodities.

 Globaltrans consistently invests in fleet and route management to ensure customers receive the highest levels of efficiency and service.
 The hub of the Group’s centralized logistics system is a single dispatching centre, which works 24 hours a day, seven days a week.
 It monitors every aspect of Globaltrans’ fleet of more than 45,000 gondola cars, managing shipments and routes to maximise efficiency, productivity and service quality.

 By continuously improving the reliability of its services, Globaltrans is able to build deeper partnerships with its clients.
-Today the Group works with over 500 clients across Russia and the CIS region, including blue-chip companies such as Rosneft, Metalloinvest, MMK, Gazprom Neft, Evraz, TMK, Severstal and others.
+Today the Group works with over 500 clients across Russia and the CIS region, including blue-chip companies such as Rosneft, Metalloinvest, MMK, Gazprom Neft, Evraz, TMK, Chelpipe and others.